 Obsessive-compulsive disorder

-OBSESSIVE-COMPULSIVE DISORDER (OCD) IS A CONDITION CHARACTERISED BY PERSISTENT, INTRUSIVE THOUGHTS (OBSESSIONS) AND REPETITIVE BEHAVIOURS OR MENTAL ACTS (COMPULSIONS) PERFORMED TO ALLEVIATE DISTRESS.
+OBSESSIVE-COMPULSIVE DISORDER (OCD) IS CHARACTERISED BY PERSISTENT, INTRUSIVE THOUGHTS (OBSESSIONS) AND REPETITIVE BEHAVIOURS OR MENTAL ACTS (COMPULSIONS) PERFORMED TO ALLEVIATE ANXIETY OR DISTRESS.

 Symptoms